Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.DefenderCloud.md

   Other storage types are not supported.
 - When Microsoft Defender is enabled at subscription and resource level, the subscription configuration will take priority.
   To override settings on a Storage Account, set the `properties.overrideSubscriptionLevelSettings` property to `true`.
-- If there is no plan at the subcription level, Microsoft Defender for Storage can be configured without an override.
+- If there is no plan at the subscription level, Microsoft Defender for Storage can be configured without an override.

 ## LINKS